element-hq/element-android/docs/database_migration_test.md

 Go to `data/data/im.vector.app.debug/files/<hash>/`
 Pick the database you want to test (name can be found in SessionRealmConfigurationFactory):
- - crypto_store.real for crypto
+ - crypto_store.realm for crypto
- - disk_store for session
+ - disk_store.realm for session
  - etc...

 Download the file on your disk